-Does not factor in household bills and personal debt
+- Does not factor in household bills and personal debt

-See how much your family may be expected to contribute toward college costs with our EFC Calculator.
+See how much your family may be expected to contribute toward college costs with our SAI Calculator.

 If your family has unusually high expenses or income fluctuations that will make it difficult to absorb college costs, contact the college's financial aid office.
 They may be able to consider your special circumstances when awarding your financial aid.